For additional information about the Call for Submissions and the Convention, please see the Frequently Asked Questions.

-All submissions must represent completed work (i.e., please do not submit a proposal if the data are still pending).
+All submissions must represent completed work.
+Submissions should clearly state that data collection is complete.
+Incomplete work will not be considered.
 Non-empirical research should not be submitted as a poster.
-Submissions should discuss research that has not been presented or published elsewhere.
+Submissions should discuss research that has not been presented or published before October 1, 2019.
 All submissions will be reviewed and evaluated by members of the Program Committee.

-Symposium submitters will be notified via email of the decision regarding acceptance (or rejection) of their submission in late-December 2016.
-If accepted, submitters will be notified of the schedule for the symposium in late-February 2017.
-If the Program Committee recommends that a symposium submission be considered for a poster presentation instead, the submitter will be notified of this recommendation and each author will be offered the opportunity to submit individual presentations as posters in the Call for Submissions.
+If the Program Committee recommends that a symposium submission be considered for individual poster presentations rather than a symposium, the presenters will be notified of this recommendation and will be offered the opportunity to submit individual presentations as posters via the Call for Submissions system.

 - The first author of a submission, whether or not s/he is attending the convention, must be an APS Member or APS Student Affiliate at the time of the presentation.
 Submitters do not need to be members to submit proposals or to have proposals reviewed.

 - The name of the proposal submitter will not appear in any program unless the submitter elects to be listed as an author.
 Submitter information is only used while submitting.
 After a submission has been finalized all communication about the submission including review and scheduling notifications will be sent to the First Author and Presenting Author for posters and the Chair for symposia.

 - Only the symposium chair or poster presenting author can request edits to a finalized submission or request a schedule change.
 Symposium schedule requests must be made by March 15, 2020 to ensure they appear in the printed program.
 Note: Posters are not listed in the printed program but will be available in the online planner and mobile app.

 - The commitment of all participants must be secured in advance of proposal submission.